Fundamentals, Function, and Form: Theory and Analysis of Tonal Western Art Music

 Along the way, Mount supplements the text with over eight hundred musical examples which, in the online version of the text, include embedded audio files for immediate aural reinforcement of theoretical concepts.
 Most of these examples are drawn from the literature, including nearly 200 excerpts by women and other underrepresented groups.
 The reader is also given the opportunity to check their understanding of the text with interactive exercises at every step of the way.
 Fundamentals, Function, and Form was written with the undergraduate music student in mind, but self-guided readers would also be rewarded with a deep understanding of this musical tradition.

-The PDF and print versions of this text are forthcoming
+The print version of this text is forthcoming